 A white list might also be used, and could involve a person approving some names, or extracted names from something like a telephone directory.

 The frequency of occurrence of candidate synonymous names might also be reviewed.
-Rarely occuring names might be considered to be things like misspelled words if they happen so infrequently.
+Rarely occurring names might be considered to be things like misspelled words if they happen so infrequently.

 Very frequently occurring words might also be disqualified, such as:

 - “the company,”